 PROVIDENCE, R.I.
-(WPRI) – Parents of children looking to get their license, may have to head back to class to speed up on the rules of the road.
+(WPRI) – Parents of children looking to get their license may have to head back to class to get up to speed on the rules of the road.

 “There’s a lot of new regulations they don’t know about,” said House Majority Leader Joe Shekarchi.
 “Hopefully this will inform them so they can inform their children.”

 Both Massachusetts and Connecticut have similar courses that are required.